Roast tomatoes, jalapeño and onions make this picante salsa perfect for fresh, quick Mexican meals. Try with tacos, grilled steak or fish.

 4 Pint Jars (16 oz)

 3 lb plum tomatoes, cored

 4 garlic cloves

 1 medium white onion, cut into ½ inch rings

 ½ cup fresh cilantro, chopped

-LADLE hot salsa into a hot jar leaving a ½" headspace.
+Ladle hot salsa into a hot jar leaving a 1/2 inch headspace.
 Remove air bubbles.
 Wipe jar rim.
 Center lid on jar and apply band, adjust to fingertip tight.
-Place jar in boiling water canner.
+Place jar in boiling-water canner.
 Repeat until all jars are filled.

-PROCESS jars 20 minutes, adjusting for altitude.
-Turn off heat, remove lid, let jars stand 5 minutes.
-Remove jars and cool 12-24 hours.
+Water must cover jars by 1 inch.
+Adjust heat to medium-high, cover canner, and bring water to a rolling boil.
+Process pint jars for 20 minutes, adjusting for altitude.
+Turn off heat and remove cover.
+Let jars cool 5 minutes.
+Remove jars from canner; do not retighten bands if loose.
+Cool 12-24 hours.
 Check lids for seal, they should not flex when center is pressed.